muthuishere/simpleipholder/README.md

-# simpleipholder
+# simpleipholder - POC
-A simple ip holder with a single page jsp application
+A simple ip holder through a single jsp page

 Using application level caching